 - Scroll depth per device.
 It will inform how users reach your resource – desktop, smartphone or tablet.

 - Scroll depth per page.
 Heatmaps track and display visitors’ activity on landing pages, long pages and across product categories.

-Based on the received data, you can make appropriate optimization solutions and boost retention.
+You can make appropriate optimization solutions based on the received data and boost retention.

-The confetti map report is an advanced version of the common heatmap, generated in high-resolution.
+The confetti map report is an advanced version of the common heatmap, generated in high resolution.
 In addition, this map contains individual clicks of website visitors, shown as colored dots.
-Plerdy click maps function in a live mode, streaming every single click and providing you with the most up-to-date picture on the hottest page areas, thus, allowing you to make appropriate decisions on redesign.
+Plerdy, click maps function in live mode, streaming every single click and providing you with the most up-to-date picture on the hottest page areas, thus, allowing you to make appropriate decisions on the redesign.

 You can easily identify non-clickable elements that users still click on.
 Visitors find these page elements commonly annoying and can leave your website.

 Let’s model such a situation.
 A visitor to your website for mobile brake repair services is looking for this service in his area for a specific car make.
 While browsing, he finds the CTA box with his city on your homepage and clicks on it, expecting to be redirected to a page with contact information and pricing, but no link is available.